DragunWF/DragunWF/README.md

 ### Description

 - Hello!
 I'm an aspiring Software Developer from the Philippines.
-I'm currently an upcoming BSIT college student with plans on focusing in programming and software   development.
+I'm currently a BSIT college student focusing in programming and software development.
 - The programming and markup languages I code in are **Python**, **C#**, **SQL**, **JavaScript**, **HTML**, and **CSS**.
 - For a full list of my skills and the libraries/frameworks I work in, you can go to [this link](https://dragunwf.herokuapp.com/skills/more).